-- > a determining authority requires a claimant to undergo an examination by a nominated LQMP under section 57 of the SRC Act; - > a determining authority has requested the claimant provide information or documentation under section 58 of the SRC Act; - > a determining authority requires an employer to provide information or documentation under section 71 of the SRC Act;13 - > a claimant has advised that they will be providing further evidence; or - > a determining authority considers it reasonable and necessary to obtain further medical evidence by requiring a report14 from the claimant's LQMP or an LQMP nominated by the determining authority.
+- > a determining authority requires a claimant to undergo an examination by a nominated LQMP under section 57 of the SRC Act; - > a determining authority has requested the claimant provide information or documentation under section 58 of the SRC Act; - > a determining authority requires an employer to provide information or documentation under section 71 of the SRC Act;11 - > a claimant has advised that they will be providing further evidence; or - > a determining authority considers it reasonable and necessary to obtain further medical evidence by requiring a report12 from the claimant's LQMP or an LQMP nominated by the determining authority.

 See Attachment A - Extract of the Safety, Rehabilitation and Compensation Amendment (Period for Decision-making) Regulations 2023, Schedule 1, Part 2, section 11A(3) for further detail on the periods in which calendar days are not counted.
+Figure 1 also provides an overview of how the 'stop-clock' measures apply to initial claims for compensation under section 14.

-These measures essentially 'freeze' the calendar day count while waiting for the additional evidence or information requested by the determining authority, or information the claimant has advised they will be providing in support of their section 14 claim.
+These 'stop-clock' measures essentially freeze the calendar day count while waiting for the additional evidence or information requested by the determining authority, or information the claimant has advised they will be providing in support of their section 14 claim.